 Convert your Individual membership to Departmental membership

-It is important to convert your membership to departmental membership this year.
-Our secondary departmental membership has been the membership option of choice this year, really offering your school tremendous value, member support and really invaluable engagement for your whole team.
-This option is of high value to D&T teachers within a department at a cost of £210; that’s £52.50 per person rather than £78 each at individual membership rates.
+It is important to convert your membership to Departmental membership.
+Our secondary Departmental membership has become the membership option of choice, really offering your school tremendous value, member support and really invaluable engagement for your whole team.
+This option is of high value to Design and Technology teachers within a department at a cost of £220; that’s £55.00 per person rather than £82.00 each at individual membership rates.

-Importantly our new D&T Self-Review Framework is really applicable to departmental member schools as it assesses and evaluates your whole department to help you show your senior team the value of D&T accross the whole school and its curriculum.
+Importantly our new Design and Technology Self-Review Framework is really applicable to Departmental member schools as it assesses and evaluates your whole department to help you show your senior team the value of Design and Technology across the whole school and its curriculum.

 Just give us a call on 01789 470007 or email email@example.com